Batam

-Batam is the largest city in the province of Riau Islands, Indonesia.
-The city administrative area covers three main islands of Batam, Rempang, and Galang (collectively called Barelang), as well as several small islands.
-Batam Island is the core urban and industrial zone, while both Rempang Island and Galang Island maintain their rural character and are connected to Batam Island by short bridges.
-Batam is an industrial boomtown, an emerging transport hub, and part of a free trade zone in the Indonesia–Malaysia–Singapore Growth Triangle, located 20 km off Singapore's south coast and also part of the Indonesia–Malaysia–Thailand Growth Triangle.
+Batam, officially the City of Batam (Kota Batam, not to be confused with Batam Kota, a district within this city), is the largest city in the Indonesian province of Riau Islands.
+The city administrative area covers three main islands of Batam, Rempang and Galang (collectively called Barelang), as well as Bulang to the west and several smaller islands.

+Batam Island is the core urban and industrial zone, while both Rempang Island and Galang Island maintain their rural character and low-density population; they are connected to Batam Island by short bridges.
+Bulang Island and the islands to its north lie to the west of Batam Island are part of Belakang Padang District but are also administratively within the city.

+Batam is an industrial boomtown, an emerging transport hub and part of a free trade zone in the Indonesia–Malaysia–Singapore Growth Triangle, located 20 km off Singapore's south coast.

-According to Statistics Indonesia's 2020 census, Batam had a population of 1,196,396, making it the third largest city in the region of Sumatra, after Medan and Palembang.
-It is the closest part of Indonesia to Singapore, at a minimum land distance of 5.8 km.
-During the 2010 national census, Batam was the fastest-growing municipality in Indonesia the decade prior, with a population growth rate of 11% per year.
+According to Statistics Indonesia's 2020 census, Batam had a municipal population of 1,196,396, making it the third largest city in the region of Sumatra, after Medan and Palembang.
+It is the closest part of Indonesia to Singapore, at a minimum distance of 5.8 km across the Singapore Strait.
+Batam was the fastest-growing municipality in Indonesia during the decade prior to 2010, with a population growth rate of 11% per year; however, there were setbacks during the subsequent decade.
 In 2017, the island suffered severe job losses; some 300,000 workers were laid off.
+The official estimated population as of mid-2024 was 1,276,930.